toddledev/documentation/docs/11-formulas/01-the-formula-editor/index.md

 ### Full-screen mode
 For complex formulas, toddle provides a full-screen view of the formula editor.
 It offers a larger canvas, better visibility of logic and easier navigation for formulas with many operations.
 To expand, click the icon button in the top-right corner.

-## Reusable formulas
-To keep your formulas efficient and maintainable, define reusable formulas that can be referenced throughout your project.
-If you find yourself repeating the same formula logic in multiple places, follow these steps:
-1. Create a component-level formula in the data panel
-2. Give it a descriptive name
-3. Define its logic once
-4. Reference it wherever needed

-Reusable formulas provide these benefits:
-- Reduce duplication in your codebase
-- Improve maintainability (changes in one place affect all usages)
-- Enhance performance through result caching (due to their pure function nature)

 ## Formula foundations
 Built on the modern web platform, toddle offers many built-in formulas that closely align with similarly named JavaScript functions.
 Familiarity with these JavaScript concepts can help you create more effective formulas: